 How Diet Influences Glaucoma Risk and Progression

 What you eat affects blood flow, inflammation, and oxidative stress in the eye.
-A population-based study found that higher intake of fruits and vegetables—primarily those rich in vitamins A and C—was associated with a lower likelihood of developing glaucoma in older adults.
-Similarly, adherence to a Mediterranean diet, abundant in plant-based foods and healthy fats, correlated with decreased glaucoma risk.
+A population-based study found that higher intake of fruits and vegetables (primarily those rich in vitamins A and C) was associated with a lower likelihood of developing glaucoma in older adults.
+Similarly, adherence to a Mediterranean diet, rich in plant-based foods and healthy fats, was correlated with a decreased risk of glaucoma.

 Antioxidants neutralize free radicals, while nitrates in leafy greens may improve ocular blood flow.
 Together, these nutrients create a protective environment for your optic nerve.